Do Bees Have Teeth?

 In honey bee colonies, the worker bees get the most use out of their toothed mandibles.
 But, drones (male bees) and queens have them too.
 Those of the drone bee are small because they do no real work.

 However, the queen bee has large mandibles because of her hive tasks.
-During the final stage of queen cell development, she chews out of her cell, she and destroys her rivals.
+When she is ready to emerge from her queen cell – she chews away the wax end and proceeds to destroy her rivals.

 How Bees Use Their Teeth

 You won’t find a bee with a mouthful of teeth but you can find many different types of toothed mandibles.
-They are used in many ways by a variety of insects.
+They are used in many ways by a variety of insects (not just honey bees).

 • nest building